fx-biocoder/better-linkedin/README.md

 # Better LinkedIn

-A web extension that automatically hides promoted posts and allows you to filter out posts containing specific keywords or company names on LinkedIn.
+A web extension that automatically hides promoted posts and allows you to filter out posts containing specific keywords or company names on LinkedIn™.

 ## Features